Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 #2 - How do the trees for each gene differ from each other?

 Gene trees for 16s, 18s and 28s ribosomal genes were generated in this assignment (Figure 3).
-With the exception of the taxon used to re-root the tree (Trachylina), no clade is reconstructed across the three gene trees.

 ###16s and 18s